brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-16-intels-libreoffice-gives-you-liberty.md

----
-layout: post
-title: Intel's LibreOffice gives you Liberty
+# Intel's LibreOffice gives you Liberty
----

 Intel - the iconic name in the computer industry has delivered a wide range of processors over the eons.
 As a matter of fact, processor plays key role in the performance of desktop or laptop.
 Processors developed by Intel are used by the majority of computer manufacturers all over the world.